pbmendoza/mta_ridership/references/docs/PIPELINE.md

 - Generates comparison metrics

 **Important Note on Baseline Metrics**:
-- The baseline data includes both entries and exits from 2015-2019
+- The baseline data includes both `entries` and `exits` from 2015–2019
-- However, `baseline_ridership` in final outputs uses **entries only**
+- Final outputs use baseline **entries only** as `baseline_ridership`
-- This design choice ensures consistency since modern ridership data combines all payment methods
+- Rationale: ensures consistency with modern ridership (combined entry counts across all payment methods)
-- The baseline comparison formula: `ridership / baseline_entries`
+- Formula used in final outputs: `baseline_comparison = ridership / baseline_ridership`

 ### Step 6: Data Enrichment